How to Successfully Deal With American Express Spam Email

 Here is how you can take advantage of our latest feature:

 - Select the DoNotMail option on the DoNotPay dashboard

 - Click on the Enroll Now button

 By using DoNotMail, not only will you help the environment and reduce waste, but you’ll also stay safe from potentially becoming a victim of mail fraud.
 Just like with DoNotPay’s process with spam email, we’ll inform you about a class action lawsuit against the illicit sender of the junk mail by post.
 If the lawsuit is successful, you might win some easy cash (up to $500) in compensation!

 Whether you need help blocking spam email on your Android phone, requesting an American Express chargeback, or appealing a traffic ticket, you can rely on DoNotPay to help you out quickly and effectively.

 Customer advocacy is the driving force behind every ingenious feature that we’ve ever developed.
-It allows us to help you fight for your rights as a customer and get better access to legal services, even if you can’t or don’t want to hire a lawyer.
+It allows us to help you fight for your rights as a customer and get better access to services, even if you can’t or don’t want to hire a lawyer.